dev-ugurkontel/twitter-clone/README.md

 ### Things to do
-- In order to work offline, the local database engine will be created with SQLite and Indexed Database API.
+- In order to work offline, the local database engine will be created with SQLite and Indexed Database API (sqlite will then be applied as needed).

 ### Installation